AustinCodingAcademy/alumni-gitbook/2019-summer/6-whiteboarding.md

 * Remember the interviewer will ask for a quick intro, please be prepared to talk about your most recent technical work quickly but in detail so it doesn't eat into your coding time.

+## Whiteboarding

+### Whiteboarding practice problems

+* [ACA whiteboard challenge questions](https://github.com/ACA-Alumni/ACA-Job-Tracker/tree/master/resources/whiteboard-challenges) - from the 2018 version of this class (click on any of the `.md` files to view the question)

 ## Interviewing resources

 * [Facebook Hiring Process](https://www.facebook.com/careers/life/preparing-for-your-software-engineering-interview-at-facebook)